Jaimilit/beyond-the-barbell/README.md

 ## Content

 Information is fictional and created by me and I was inspired by my own CrossFit box [CrossFit Fabriken](https://www.cf-fabriken.com/).
 This is my CrossFit box and my inspiration for this project.
-I also used [Nordic Wellness](https://nordicwellness.se) as inspiration as I belong to this gymn as well.
+I also used [Nordic Wellness](https://nordicwellness.se) as inspiration as I belong to this gym as well.
 Though the information is in Swedish.

 ## Media